 For the same reason, we suggest doing an inventory of items that your group insurance covers in case of disability or critical illness.
 If you are not covered, additional insurance can protect your income in case of misfortune.

-"You have to talk to your kids about money," suggests Sophie Ducharme, Vice President, Trust and Consulting Services at National Bank.
+"You have to talk to your kids about money," suggests Sophie Ducharme, Associate Vice President at National Bank Private Banking 1859.
 "This way, they can become responsible for their own personal finances."

 Daniel Laverdière takes the idea even further: "When your kids turn 18, you can put a bit of money into their TFSAs.
 This is a good way to help them build capital.
 They will receive their first returns, meet an advisor and think about their investor profile.
 So when they become financially independent at 25 or 26, or when they finish university, they will already have a few years of experience in personal finance."